 My best tip for deciding what to keep or get rid of is to apply my three criteria.
 Each item you put back in your shelves must be either beautiful (meaning you absolutely love it), useful (meaning you do actually use it), or sentimental (it’s something that is a very special something to you).
 And be honest with yourself!
 Don’t keep the three tea cups you’ve had put away for years simply because they were from your grandma.

 If you love them, absolutely keep them.
 But then use them!
 But if the fact that there are only three keeps you from using them, either donate them or try to get more so that you can use them!
-(Etsy is a great source for any china or dishes).
+(Etsy and Ebay are great sources for any discontinued china).

 Tip 3: When putting everything back, store “like with like.”